 Volts: How do we make those amps flow?
 Voltage.
 In sticking with the garden hose analogy, voltage is similar to the water pressure in the hose.
 The pressure, or force, is what causes the water to flow.
 Volts are a measure of how much force each electron is under, which is called "potential.”
 Potential is what causes electricity to flow.
 The difference between volts and amps is that amps measure the volume of electrons flowing while volts measure the pressure causing them to flow.

-Amps and volts combine to create watts, a measurement of the amount of energy (or in the case of the garden hose, the amount of water) being released.
+Watts: Amps and volts combine to create watts, a measurement of the amount of energy being released.
+In the case of the garden hose, this would be the amount of water flowing.
 The higher the wattage, which we now know is the combination of electrical potential and flow, the more power and output we'll see.
 For example, the more wattage a microwave has to offer, the faster it will cook your food.

-It's important to note that nearly all of the refrigeration, cooking, and ware washing equipment on our site is designed for commercial or institutional use.
+It's important to note that most of the refrigeration units, cooking appliances, and ware washing equipment on our site is designed for commercial or institutional use.
 The electrical specifications and requirements can vary greatly from item to item.
 For example, many larger items such as ranges, bakery convection ovens, and oven-proofer combos don't come with a cord and plug.
 These units must be hard-wired by an electrician.
 We highly recommend consulting an electrician if you are unsure about the suitability of a particular piece of electrical equipment for use in your business.

 ENERGY STAR Appliances and Rebates